devlemire/theme-changer/README.md

 # Project Summary

 In this project we will create an application that can change the theme of a paragraph real-time using elements on the front-end.
-In the process we will cover how to use `this`, `bind`, `state`, `props`, and `componentWillReceiveProps`.
+We will also create a switch that can enable and disable the ability to change the theme of the paragraph.
+In the process of creating this project we will cover how to use `this`, `bind`, `state`, `props`, and `componentWillReceiveProps`.

 ## Step 1